tilake280/altitudeConsulting/README.md

-# consulting app build for a emerging firm, Altitude Consulting, based in New Jersey
+# This is a consulting app build for a emerging firm, Altitude Consulting, based in New Jersey